LucasDelfino92/morrowindsharp/wjsetup.md

 - **tes3cmd.exe** has been moved inside **Game Folder Files\Data Files**, as intended.

 03-01-2022
-- Update 1.1 of the Wabbajack list.
+- Update 1.1.
 - Included **Wrye Mash**, **tes3cmd.exe**, and **Widescreen Splash Replacer** as part of the download.
 - Removed instructions to register tools in Mod Organizer 2, as they are handled by the Wabbajack now.

 03-01-2022
-- First release of the Wabbajack list.
+- Initial release.

 # INCLUDED MODS